Ipiq-Adad II

-Ipiq-Adad II was a king of the city kingdom of Eshnunna in ancient Mesopotamia.
-He reigned c.
-1862-1818 BC.
-He was the son of Ibal-pi-el ensi (Governor) of Eshnunna.
+Ipiq-Adad II (died c.
+1818 BC) was a king of the city kingdom of Eshnunna in ancient Mesopotamia.

+He was the son of Ibal-pi-el I, king of Eshnunna.
 Upon his ascent he used the title ensi but, later in his reign he shifted to describing himself as lugal (king).
 He was the first ruler of Eshnunna to use the term lugal since Shu-iliya.
 Inscriptions also refer to him as “king who enlarges Eshnunna”, “shepherd of the black headed people”, and “king of the universe”.
 He oversaw a great expansion of the state and laid the foundation for Eshnunna to become a regional power.
+A brick inscription found at Tell Ishchali read: